Trajectory Class Fluctuation Theorem: Free Energies via Constant-Difference Classes

-Thus, TCFT's characterization of metastable memory-state free energies for a single experiment gives much stronger bounds on the work production for a wide suite of possible thermodynamic computations.
+With this section's results, it is possible to obtain strong work bounds on computations even when the memory-state free energies are unequal or unknown at the outset.
 This significantly strengthens the Second Law as applied to the thermodynamics of computation.